 Leanne White Secretary

-Leanne is a trained counsellor who has worked in a variety of roles over the past 9 years and is currently employed by the Problem Gambling Foundation with a specialty role working with corrections clients and their families/whanau.
-This has been born out of her own lived experience and as a past client of the Familial Trust Leanne has a huge desire to assist other family memebrs to find wellness.Leanne was born in Australia and moved to Christchurch at one year of age, is the proud mother of Alex and Charlotte.Leanne enjoys travel and experiencing other cultures, the beautiful New Zealand countryside, BBQs, walking her wonderful bulldogs along the beach and good company.
+Leanne is a trained counsellor who has worked in a variety of roles over the past 12 years in the addictions sector.
+This has been born out of her own lived experience and as a past client of the Familial Trust Leanne has a huge desire to assist other family members to find wellness.Leanne was born in Australia and moved to Christchurch at one year of age, is the proud mother of Alex and Charlotte.Leanne enjoys travel and experiencing other cultures, the beautiful New Zealand countryside, BBQs, walking her wonderful bulldogs along the beach and good company.